 When God’s glory is revealed, there is often a manifestation angels.
 For example, the servant of Elisha saw chariots of fire and angels when God opened his spiritual eyes.
 When Jacob had a dream about the “house of God being the gate of heaven,” he saw a ladder with angels ascending and descending on it.
 (Genesis 28:12) There are many other examples of this throughout the Bible.

 The glory often manifests as a cloud, wind or fire.
-In 2 Chronicles 5:14 we read that “the house was filled with a cloud…” On the mount of transfiguration, the disciples saw a cloud enveloping them.
+In 2 Chronicles 5:14 we read that “the house was filled with a cloud…” On the mount of transfiguration, the disciples saw a cloud enveloping Jesus.
 When Jesus ascending into heaven, He was taken up in a cloud.
 This is a frequent occurrence in modern church history.
 For example during the Asuza street revival, a glory cloud appeared in the services which was so thick that the children used to play hide and seek in this cloud.
 When this happened, there was often a great manifestation of miracles.

-On the day of Pentecost there was the manifestation of a mighty rushing wind.
+On the day of Pentecost there was also the manifestation of a mighty rushing wind.
 In the Old Testament, Elijah ascended into heaven in a chariot of fire.
 In Hebrews 1:17 we read that the God makes His “angels spirits and His ministers a flame of fire.”
 In 2 Chronicles 5:14 we read that “the house was filled with a cloud…”

 3. The glory of God, is the weighty presence of the Holy Spirit.

 The Hebrew word for glory is “kovod” which means weight.
 We read about the glory of the Lord coming into the temple in 2 Chronicles 5:14, “So that the priests could not stand to minister by reason of the cloud: for the glory of the LORD had filled the house of God.”
 That is why some people fall under the power when the Holy Spirit comes upon them.
 This also happened to Paul when he was knocked off his donkey on the way to Damascus.
 It says in Acts 9:3-4, ” there shined round about him a light from heaven, and he fell to the earth….”
 The weighty presence of the Holy Spirit knocked him off his donkey.
 In Revelations 1:17 we read how John saw Jesus in His glorified body and fell down before Him in awe.
-Usually, when this happens, people have a wonderful encounters with God, their lives are radically changed and they receive amazing miracles.
+Usually, when this happens, people have wonderful encounters with God, their lives are radically changed and they receive amazing miracles.

 4. The glory of the Lord is the revelation of God’s goodness and greatness: